Working Group Details

 |IEEE Program Manager|

-P1679 - Recommended Practice for the Characterization and Evaluation of Emerging Energy Storage Technologies in Stationary Applications
+P1679 - Recommended Practice for the Characterization and Evaluation of Energy Storage Technologies in Stationary Applications

-This document covers recommended information for an objective evaluation of an emerging energy storage technology by a potential user for any stationary application.
+This document covers recommended information for an objective evaluation of an emerging or alternative energy storage technology by a potential user for any stationary application.
 Energy storage technologies are those that provide a means for the reversible storage of electrical energy, i.e., the device receives electrical energy and is able to discharge electrical energy at a later time.
-The storage medium may be electrochemical (e.g., batteries), kinetic (e.g., flywheels), electrostatic (e.g., electric double-layer capacitors [EDLCs]), thermal, or some other medium.
+The storage medium may be electrochemical (e.g., batteries), kinetic (e.g., flywheels), electrostatic (e.g., electric double-layer capacitors [EDLCs]), theremal, or some otherre medium.
 Devices recharged by non-electrical means, such as fuel cells, are beyond the scope of this document.
 For the purposes of this document, "emerging" technologies are defined as those technologies recently, or soon to be, made available for sale under customary commercial terms (e.g., defined scope-of-supply, warranted performance).
+"Alternative" technologies are those that are currently mature but are less well-known or as frequently deployed as traditional technologies such as lead-acid and nickel-cadmium batteries.
 Stationary applications include both standby and cycling operation.
 The document provides a common basis for the expression of performance characteristics and the treatment of life-testing data.
 A standard approach for analysis of failure modes is also provided, including assessment of safety attributes.
 The intent of this document is to ensure that characterization information, including test conditions and limits of applicability, is sufficiently complete to allow valid comparisons to be made.
 The document does not specify test methods, minimum requirements, or pass/fail criteria.
 This recommended practice does not describe individual energy storage technologies, nor does it provide guidance on their suitability for a particular application.
 This document does not cover sizing, installation, maintenance, and testing techniques, except insofar as they may influence the evaluation of a technology for its intended application.